-We further define the steady-state distortion (assuming the limit exists):
+we further define the steady-state distortion (assuming the limit exists):

-\begin{defn*}[Distortion-rate region] The \emph{distortion--rate region} is the closure of all achievable distortion tuples $D^T \triangleq (D_1, \ldots, D_T)$ for a rate tuple $R^T \triangleq (R_1, \ldots, R_T)$, for any $N$, however large; its inverse is the \emph{rate--distortion region}. \end{defn*}
+\begin{defn}[Distortion--rate region] The \emph{distortion--rate region} is the closure of all achievable distortion tuples $D^T \triangleq (D_1, \ldots, D_T)$ for a rate tuple $R^T \triangleq (R_1, \ldots, R_T)$, for any $N$, however large; its inverse is the \emph{rate--distortion region}. \end{defn}